Anaclet12/Revenue-Performance-Analysis-with-Python/README.md

 The metrics are normalized so they are comparable on the same scale, preventing any one measure from dominating the score due to differences in units or magnitude.<br>
 Company share receives the highest weight (0.4) because a city with many companies but low revenue is the strongest signal of being underserved.<br>
 Spend share and spend per company each receive a weight of 0.3, since together they show how effectively the market potential is being converted into revenue and customer engagement.<br>
--Most cities cluster around the bottom-left corner (very small company and spend shares), confirming they are micro-markets.<br>
+- Most cities cluster around the bottom-left corner (very small company and spend shares), confirming they are micro-markets.<br>
--London and OTHER lie along the diagonal, where revenue is broadly proportional to market size.<br>
+- London and OTHER lie along the diagonal, where revenue is broadly proportional to market size.<br>
--No large city falls far below the diagonal, indicating that there is no major region where revenue dramatically lags behind the size of the customer base.<br>
+- No large city falls far below the diagonal, indicating that there is no major region where revenue dramatically lags behind the size of the customer base.<br>
--The highest underserved scores therefore relate to very small cities with low absolute revenue, which are opportunities but not immediate priority markets.
+- The highest underserved scores therefore relate to very small cities with low absolute revenue, which are opportunities but not immediate priority markets.

 ---

 ## 6. Conclusion
-Our analysis confirms that **London customers account for the majority of total spending**, representing a substantial share of overall revenue across the United Kingdom.

-However, when comparing spending across all cities, we observe that **several regional cities and towns remain underserved**, showing significantly lower total spend despite moderate population levels.
+This project shows that:
+- Revenue is **highly concentrated** in **LONDON** and the **OTHER** category, but the **REST OF CITIES** still contributes a meaningful share.
+- A set of cities (**ST DAVIDS, BRIGHTON & HOVE, ST ASAPH, RIPON, NEWPORT**, etc.) consistently underperform across multiple metrics, indicating **weak adoption and engagement** despite the presence of some customers.
+- There is **no major city** where revenue is dramatically out of line with its market size; underservice is mainly a **long-tail phenomenon**, not a large structural problem.
+- London performs broadly as expected, though there is still room to improve **spend per company**.

+These findings provide a **data-driven view of geographic performance** and a solid foundation for the board to prioritize commercial actions.

 ## 7. Recommendations

-- **Enhance city identification:**
+### 7.1 Targeted Activation in the Most Underserved Cities

+**Cities concerned:** ST DAVIDS, BRIGHTON & HOVE, ST ASAPH, RIPON, and a small group of similar towns.

+These locations **do have customers**, but they show **very low spend and weak engagement**.

+**Suggested actions:**
+- **Sales** → re-engage existing accounts with targeted outreach.
+- **Customer Success** → run light onboarding or usage review sessions to boost product adoption.
+- **Marketing** → deploy low-cost, scalable campaigns (emails, webinars, demos) focused on these underserved areas.

+### 7.2 Strengthen Engagement in London

+London remains a **strategic market** with high company and revenue share, but there is still room to increase **spend per company**.

+**Suggested actions:**
+- **Account Management** → identify growth-ready accounts and build penetration plans.
+- **Marketing** → reinforce brand presence through focused campaigns.
+- **Customer Success** → encourage product adoption and cross-sell / up-sell initiatives.

+### 7.3 Break Down the “OTHER” Group for Further Analysis

+The **OTHER** group aggregates a mix of cities, dependencies, and overseas territories that could not be precisely mapped.
+This category appears **unexpectedly large**, which suggests that several meaningful UK locations may be hidden inside it.

+**Why this matters:**
+- The size of the group distorts city-level insights.
+- Some potentially important cities may be misclassified.
+- Breaking down OTHER may reveal **new underserved or high-potential areas**.

+**Suggested next steps:**
+- Perform a dedicated cleanup of addresses assigned to **OTHER**.
-  - Use UK postcode data to identify cities/towns precisely.
+- Use postcode data or additional geocoding tools to correctly map each location.
-  - Ensure all addresses contain valid postcodes.

-- **Augment with demographics and dates:**
+- Re-run the underserved score after reclassification to reveal a more accurate ranking.

+### 7.4 Establish a Simple Monthly Monitoring Routine

+Even without a dedicated data team, the company can maintain a **light, effective analytics workflow**:

+- Nominate an internal **“data champion”** (within Sales Ops or Finance).
-  - Combine spending data with population and saisonality.
+- Export city-level data **monthly**.
-  - Identify underserved cities based on spending per capita.
+- Track key KPIs:
+  - `company_count`
+  - `total_spend`
+  - `spend_per_company`
+  - `company_share`
+  - `spend_share`
+- Update the underserved ranking periodically to measure the impact of commercial actions.

+A simple dashboard or shared spreadsheet is enough to support ongoing decision-making.

+### 7.5 Improve and Enrich the Dataset

+Before scaling decisions, the board should support **better data collection** to enable deeper and more reliable analysis.

+**What to add:**
+- Transaction **dates** to analyze recency, frequency, and seasonality.
+- Clear separation of **B2B vs B2C** customers.
-- **Differentiate customer types:**
+- Basic customer attributes (**company size**, **sector**, when available).
-  - Compare spending between business and private addresses.

-- **Collaborate with stakeholders:**
-  - Evaluate which enhancements provide tangible business value.
-  - Prioritize work aligned with strategic goals.
+**Teams to engage:**
+- **Sales** → responsible for CRM hygiene and accurate exports.
+- **Customer Success / Support** → can provide qualitative context and identify usage or onboarding gaps.

+Improving data quality will enable more advanced segmentation—such as spend per capita, sector-based behavior, or churn risk—and support more strategic decisions.

 ---

 ## 8. Appendix
 **Tools and Libraries:**
-- Python (`pandas`, `matplotlib`, `plotly`)
+- Python (`pandas`, `matplotlib`, `plotly.express`, `plotly.graph_objects`)
 - Jupyter Notebook for exploratory analysis [Notebook link](https://github.com/Anaclet12/UK-Customer-Spending-Analysis/blob/main/scripts/UK%20Customer%20Spending%20Analysis.ipynb)
-- GOV.UK dataset for the official list of cities
+- GOV.UK dataset for the official list of cities (f0r validation and standardization)

 **Key Resources:**
 - [UK Cities List (GOV.UK)](https://www.gov.uk/government/publications/list-of-cities/list-of-cities-html)